Colours in the Dark (album): Critical reception

-"Colours In The Dark" was a worldwide chart success, few days after the release, the album collected five Top 10 entries.
-In Czech Republic the record received the gold disc certification.
+Colours in the Dark was a worldwide chart success, few days after the release, the album collected five Top 10 entries.
+In the Czech Republic, the record received the gold-disc certification.

-The response from the critics was good as well.
-For Classic Rock Prog, "Colours In The Dark" must surely be Turunen's strongest solo release to date.
-Infernal Masquerade, SOUNDI and Lust For Life Magazine have the same thoughts, saying that's "the best Tarja album to date".
+The reception from critics was positive as well.
+Classic Rock Prog considered Colours in the Dark Turunen's strongest solo release to date.
+Infernal Masquerade, SOUNDI and Lust for Life Magazine agree, saying that it is "the best Tarja album to date".
 According to Fireworks, with this album, "Tarja has reached a level of sustained maturity and dynamism with her song writing and singing whereby nothing is beyond her capability".
-The site also praises the first single, "Victim Of Ritual", calling it "simply stunning".
+The site also praises the first single, "Victim of Ritual", calling it "simply stunning".

 Todd Lyons at About.com gave the album a somewhat favourable review, but not without criticism; he described it as "riskier than Tarja's previous three solo albums", and that it was "a huge panorama of operatic metal, where some artistic experimentation is attempted, but repeatedly crushed under the album's bombast", whilst also referring to "Lucid Dreamer" as "maddeningly flawed".
 Metal Hammer give the album a score 5 out of 7, while TeamRock give the 4 out 5.
 Anette Olzon, Tarja's replacement in Nightwish, expressed appreciation for the album, commenting that "it's really her best album so far" and also thought that Tarja's "definitely found her own style".